 Practice any text.
 Words advance as you speak.
-PAD scoring runs in parallel on every word.
+The scoring engine runs in parallel on every word.

-Session history, trend lines, and per-word Pressure maps that update every session.
+Session history, trend lines, and per-word scoring maps that update every session.

 Your camera stays on while you speak so you can watch your own delivery in real time.

-Each session produces a six-axis PAD profile — Pressure Reduction, Anxiety Reduction, Ground Strength, Fluency Rate, Session Consistency, and Phoneme Range.
-Stacked across sessions, the shape shows longitudinal trajectory.
+Each session produces a six-axis signal profile — Acoustic Pressure, Vocal Steadiness, Onset Consistency, Speech Rate, Session Consistency, and Phoneme Range.
+Stacked across sessions, the shape shows session-by-session trajectory.
 Drag to rotate, scroll to zoom.

-Eight voice-driven practice modes, all running on PAD scoring.
+Eight voice-driven practice modes, all running on the same layered engine.
 Each targets a different aspect of speech-motor control.
 Microphone and browser only — no downloads.

 Choose a phrase.
 Press the mic.
 Speak naturally.
 Syllable blobs light up in real time — blue for soft, green for medium, orange for loud.
 Your PAD score shows after each round.
 Difficulty adjusts automatically.

-Easy onset and prolonged speech are among the most widely used fluency shaping techniques.
-Rainbow Syllables operationalizes these by requiring sustained, controlled voicing across an entire phrase.
+Easy onset and prolonged speech are well-studied speech-production patterns.
+Rainbow Syllables structures practice around sustained, controlled voicing across an entire phrase.

 Phrase-level production exercises the full basal ganglia–thalamocortical loop.
 Each syllable requires the putamen to gate the next motor plan in sequence.